Veterans' Mental Health and Wellbeing Service (Op Courage)

 - Those who have served in the Merchant Navy in support of military operations

-- Those that have served their National Service
+- Those who have served their National Service

 - Former members of the Territorial Army

-If you’re an Armed Forces veteran, you can refer yourself, or ask a family member to refer you, if you meet the following criteria:
+If you’re an armed forces veteran, you can refer yourself, or ask a family member to refer you to the Op Courage service for South Central, if you:

-- Be able to provide your military service number or another form of acceptable proof of eligibility
+- Are able to provide your military service number or another form of acceptable proof of eligibility.

-If you’re currently serving in the Armed Forces and looking for support, you must be a resident in England, and have an identified mental health condition.
+If you’re currently serving in the armed forces and looking for support, you must be:

-- Have a discharge date from the Ministry of Defence (MOD) or be found to be unfit for continued military service by their medical board; OR
+- Have a discharge date from the Ministry of Defence (MoD)

 You can also contact your GP or health professional to refer you.

-Our team is available for contact between 9am to 5pm, Monday to Friday.
+Our local team is available for contact between 9am to 5pm, Monday to Friday.